mrinaald/starter-hugo-academic/content/_index.md

               * Developed an end‐to‐end Android application to demonstrate the effectiveness of the boredom ML model to the stakeholders
               * Worked on developing a deep neural network (DNN) model that uses phone usage data to predict gender and demographic age
               * Developed the above model using TensorFlow Federated and Flower libraries to train it in a Federated Learning (FL) environment
-              * Developed a differential privacy‐based ML solution for the problem of destination identification and semantic location tagging
+              * Developed a differential privacy-based ML solution for the problem of Privacy Protected Semantic Location Tagging

-        - title: Software Engineer
+        - title: Software Engineer, Machine Learning
           company: Samsung R&D Institute India - Bangalore (SRI-B)
           company_url: ''
           company_logo: '' # org-x # https://images.squarespace-cdn.com/content/v1/619d2006b23f9f7f9f282ea8/2f9744f0-cfc9-435a-82e0-781528a48028/hike_logo.png